Lynkzhang/OpenCV-small-utils/README.md

-# RGBsplit
+# OpenCV-small-utils

-This split a set of pictures into 3 channels
+This repo contains some useful OpenCV python scripts.

-These pictures' extension name should be jpg(or you need to modify the script)
+Split a set of pictures into 3 channels -- split.py

-Split Background. -- seg.py
+Remove background -- seg.py